vodquang96/django-anymail/docs/esps/mandrill.rst

 need to keep auth secret.)

+Anymail replaces `djrill.signals.webhook_event` with `anymail.signals.tracking` for delivery tracking events.
+(It does not currently handle inbound message webhooks.)
-Anymail replaces `djrill.signals.webhook_event` with `anymail.signals.tracking` and (in a future release) `anymail.signals.inbound`.
-Anymail parses and normalizes the event data passed to the signal receiver: see :ref:`event-tracking`.
+Anymail parses and normalizes
+the event data passed to the signal receiver: see :ref:`event-tracking`.

 The equivalent of Djrill's ``data`` parameter is available